 The second research question sought to establish the contribution does budget control practices have on performance of devolved sub-county treasuries of Makueni County.
 From descriptive statistics, it was noted that majority of the devolved sub-county treasuries of Makueni County practiced budget control as part of the financial management practice.
 Correlation analysis indicated that budget control practices are strong correlates of performance of sub county treasuries in Makueni County.
-Regression results indicated that budget control practices on performance of devolved sub-county treasuries in Makueni County.
+Regression results indicated that budget control practices had the least and insignificant influence on performance of devolved sub-county treasuries of Makueni County.